escherba/lsh-hdc/README.md

 > 1. If d(x,y) ≤ d1, then the probability that f(x) = f(y) is at least p1.
 > 2. If d(x,y) ≥ d2, then the probability that f(x) = f(y) is at most p2.

+## Forked modifications

+This package has been modified slightly by Chase Davis to accommodate the appication of clustering short strings (in this case names).
+See simple code for that task in tests/test_names.py.